rshow - an interactive previewer for the Radiance system

 3. Depending on our system, you may need to install other libraries, as mentioned below.

-4. The executable rshow is located in bin, auxilary files are in the lib subdirectory.
+4. The executable rshow is located in bin, auxiliary files are in the lib subdirectory.

 Set the environment variable RSHOW_PATH to point to the absolute path of the lib subdirectory, like: